AlejandroSta/dai_labo5/README.md

 Our app manages a database of users, the basic CRUD operations are presents, such as creating a new user, login (which reads from the database), updating one's password and deleting an user.
 The server was built using Java with the Javalin library.

-Step 1: Static Web site
+Static Web site
 -----------------------

 We reused a website that Guillaume Gonin already created beforehand and put it in the ./src/web/site folder.
-A very basic nginx set up was used.
+A very basic nginx set up was used, we didn't bother creating a nginx.conf file since the default nginx configuration was enough for our needs.

-### Acceptance criteria

-- [x] You have created a separate folder in your respository for your static Web server.
-- [x] You have a Dockerfile based on the Nginx image.
-The Dockerfile copies the static site content into the image.
-- [ ] You have configured the `nginx.conf` configuration file to serve the static content on a port (normally 80).
-- [ ] You are able to explain the content of the `nginx.conf` file.
-- [x] You can run the image and access the static content from a browser.
-- [ ] You have **documented** your configuration in your report.

-Step 2: Docker compose
+Docker compose
 ----------------------

 The docker-compose.yml file can be found at ./src.

 Regarding the website, we specify the path inside the docker container, set up the traefik config (access via localhost on port 80) and deploy five replicas.

 The same configuration is made for the server and database with a few differences.
-Notably, the server sets a cookie in order to use sticky sessions, there is an "/api" prefix to it.
+Notably, the server sets a cookie in order to use sticky sessions, there is an "/api" prefix to it, as for the database there is no replicas as we don't want multiple instances of it.

-### Acceptance criteria

-- [x] You have added a docker compose configuration file to your GitHub repo.
-- [x] You can start and stop an infrastructure with a single static Web server using docker compose.
-- [x] You can access the Web server on your local machine on the respective port.
-- [x] You can rebuild the docker image with `docker compose build`
-- [x] You have **documented** your configuration in your report.

 Step 3: HTTP API server